 A. Workers’ Compensation overview, responsible state entities, four components of WC: medical expenses, disability pay, vocational rehabilitation and benefits to dependents.

-This 2 hour chapter will provide builders with an understanding of the Florida construction statutes and rules as they pertain to the industry.
+CHAPTER 3 FLORIDA CONSTRUCTION STATUTES AND RULES (120 minutes).
+This two-hour chapter will provide builders with an understanding of the Florida construction statutes and rules as they pertain to the industry.
 Students will be able to define the powers and duties of the various departments, boards and agencies that make up the Florida Department of Business and Professional Regulation.
 The rules, penalties and fines surrounding the construction industry are outlined, as are the licensing procedures and requirements.
 Being familiar with these regulations allows contractors to better operate within the boundaries of the law, and to fulfill their responsibilities to employees, customers and the government.